abh4ankur/DeliveryHelper/README.md

 PRE-REQUISITES:
 Below python libraries needs to be installed using pip or brew .

-import googlemaps
-import matplotlib.pyplot as plt from geopy.distance import geodesic from matplotlib.offsetbox import AnnotationBbox, OffsetImage import numpy as np import pandas as pd import os import requests
+pip install googlemaps matplotlib geopy numpy pandas requests os

 EXECUTE:
 Execute main.py and it should open a new window with scatterplot.